tediousjs/tedious/README.md

 - Added option to choose whether to pass/receive times in UTC or local time (`useUTC`)
 - Binary, VarBinary and Image are now supported as input parameters
 - Binary, VarBinary and Image types are now returned as Buffer (was Array)
-- Connection errors are now correctly propagated to `connect` event.
+- Connection errors are now correctly propagated to `connect` event
+- Better support for numeric column names and columns with same name
 - Errors are now instanceof Error / ConnectionError / RequestError (was plain text)
 - Transaction isolationLevel default is now `READ_COMMITED` (was `READ_UNCOMMITED`)
 - Fixed issue when zero value was casted as null when using BigInt as input parameter